 For several years, Lurline was contracted to write Parenting Capacity Assessments for Calgary Child & Family Services in child protection matters.
 She is formally trained and received supervision to evaluate parenting capacity.

 After moving back to BC, Lurline has immersed herself in the areas of family law, family mediation, parenting coordination, including evaluating children's needs for family court and in custody and access matters.
-She understands the complex needs of today's kids, parents and families.
+As an experienced professional in family, child and adolescent counselling, she understands the complex needs of today's kids, parents and families.
 She attempts to offer clarity and guidance through the family court report process, to get the answers to resolve disputes and prevent future conflicts.
 As a child specialist, she is able to offer a comfortable, developmentally-appropriate and sensitive approach when working with her young clients in these matters.

 Lurline is a roster member for Hear the Child Society and a member of the Association of Family and Conciliation Courts, which is the international association of professionals dedicated to the resolution of family conflict.